Seattle Public Schools

 To apply to be an employee school volunteer:

-1. Reach out to the teacher of your student or the school of your choice to check their current volunteer opportunities.
+1. Contact the school of your choice to check current volunteer opportunities.

 2. Follow the Application Process steps listed on this page below.

-3. Review more instructions on the Volunteer Enhancement Projects page.
+3. Review additional instructions on the Volunteer Enhancement Projects page.

-All Club Sports Coaches are onboarded by the school as Category C school volunteers with extra requirements (CPR & First Aid, Concussion, and Sudden Cardiac Arrest Courses).
+All Club Sports Volunteer Coaches are onboarded by the school as Unsupervised School Volunteers (Tier 2) with extra requirements (CPR & First Aid, Concussion, and Sudden Cardiac Arrest Courses).

-To apply to be a Category C school volunteer:
+To apply to be a Tier 2 school volunteer:

 1. Follow the Application Process steps listed on this page below.

-2. Once you are approved as a Category B volunteer, the staff member overseeing the club must ensure all Category C and coaching requirements are met, gathers required files, and submits them to the principal for review.
+3. Once you are approved as a Tier 2 volunteer, the staff member overseeing the club must ensure all role and coaching requirements are met, gathers required files, and submits them to the School Volunteer Liaison.

 Club sports include: